-Trees are often thought of as towering giant who are difficult to kill.
+Trees are often thought of as towering giant that are difficult to kill.
 Many people are often surprised to find out that removing tree bark can actually harm a tree.
 Tree bark damage is not only unsightly, but can be deadly to a tree.

 Tree Bark Function